Murder in Eden Review: Story, Cast, Rating & Final Verdict

 The total runtime of Murder in Eden is 63 minutes (1h 3m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.2/10, and global collection metrics, Murder in Eden stands as a challenging project for the creators.
-It remains an essential piece of the 1961 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.2/10, and global performance metrics, Murder in Eden is classified as a AVERAGE.
+It remains an essential part of the 1961 cinematic calendar.

 Frequently Asked Questions